antoineszatkownik/goltoine/README.md

 Create a folder named "goltoine", put the goltoine.py code in it and the elements of the alphabet, create in "goltoine" folder a folder named "set", this is where the iterations will be saved.

 ***What you can change :*** <br />
-the number of iterations with the "nbframe" variable the size of the grid with the variable "taille" the frame rate per second with the variable fps (the gif was made with fps=10)
+the number of iterations with the "nbframe" variable <br />
+the size of the grid with the variable "taille" <br />
+the frame rate per second with the variable fps (the gif was made with fps=10)